penguin-s/tp-UserGuide-Jekyll/docs/UserGuide.md

 > * `EXPENSE-INDEX` is an integer value.
 This value should be equal to or greater than 0.
 > * `CATEGORY` and `NAME` are text strings.
 > * `CATEGORY` should be entered using its full name.
 > * The precedence of the optional arguments are as follows: `EXPENSE-INDEX`, `CATEGORY`, `NAME`.
-If any combination of these arguments is entered, MoneyGoWhere will display an output depending on their precedence.
+If any combination of these arguments is entered, MoneyGoWhere will display an output according to their precedence.

 <br>